 The Meaning & Symbolism of Clarkia

 Other common names for popular Clarkia flowers include Mountain Garland and Farewell to Spring.
-The name Clarkia is a reference to William Clark of the Lewis & Clark expedition.
+The name Clarkia refers to William Clark of the Lewis & Clark expedition.

 The common names indicate its tendency to grow on mountainsides and how it blooms between the end of spring and early summer.

-Many people associate Clarkia flowers with beauty, grace, and fragility thanks to its bright colors and delicate appearance.
-It’s an excellent addition to a bouquet that you’re sending to someone you care about.
+Many people associate Clarkia flowers, with beauty, grace, and fragility, thanks to their bright colors and delicate appearance.
+They’re an excellent addition to a bouquet you’re sending to someone you care about.

 Darker and more intense shades of pink give the Clarkia flower a symbol of enthusiasm and charm.
-It’s often recommended as a way to signal you have emerging feelings or a mild crush on someone without coming on too strong with roses.
+It’s often recommended to signal you have emerging feelings or a mild crush on someone without coming on too strong with roses.

 In the language of flowers, Clarkia also carries the following symbolic meanings:

 Clarkia flowers are admired for their delicate beauty and graceful appearance.
 They symbolize beauty, elegance, and refinement, making them a popular choice for garden landscapes and floral arrangements.